helabahria/trial-repo/README.md

       Update your database connection details in the .env file.

 * Web3 service provider with [Geth](https://geth.ethereum.org/),[openerhereum](https://github.com/openethereum/openethereum) or [Infura](https://infura.io/) SaaS
-* PM2 Process Manager, you can install it a described below :
+* PM2 Process Manager, you can install it a described below:
  ```sh
   npm install pm2 -g
   ```